July 25, 2018

 • The person behind it: Is the person sympathetic to me?

-• Content: Is what is presented relevant to me and seems plausible?
+• Content: Is what is presented relevant to me and plausible?

-• Conciseness: Attention drops quickly – try to keep it to 3 minutes!
+• Brevity: Attention drops quickly – try to keep it to 3 minutes!

-• Technical playability: You can influence good software; you cannot influence a stable internet connection on the participant's side.
+• Technical playability: You can influence good software, but you cannot control a stable internet connection on the participant's side.

-In terms of image quality, pronunciation, and framing, you can be a little “imperfect” – because your participants know you are not a video journalist.
+Regarding image quality, pronunciation, and framing, you can afford to appear a little “imperfect” – because your participants know that you are not a video journalist.

-One more bonus for you: Small mistakes in self-produced videos make you authentic and approachable.
-This brings you sympathy points, which are much more important for you as a trainer or coach than perfect image quality.
+One more bonus for you: Small mistakes in self-produced videos make you appear authentic and approachable.
+This earns you sympathy points, which are much more important for you as a trainer or coach than perfect image quality.

-However, there is one mistake you should not make: filming vertical videos.
-Our human eyes are horizontally oriented, and that’s why our PC screens, laptops, and tablets are also built in landscape format.
+You should not, however, make one mistake: recording vertical videos.
+Our human eyes are aligned horizontally, and that’s why our PC screens, laptops, and tablets are built in landscape mode as well.
 Check out this funny video:

 Start now with your first video for your training

-You can talk a lot about videos, but in the end, only hands-on experience helps.
-Just start with a short video that you can comfortably record with your smartphone.
+There is much to say about videos, but in the end, it’s all about trying it out yourself.
+Just start with a short video that you can easily record with your smartphone.

-Many devices and software for video shooting are available cheaply or for free in a demo version.
-Test out different settings and then ask real participants (for example, from previous courses) how they assess such a video.
+You can obtain many devices and software for video production cheaply or even for free in a demo version.
+Test different settings and then ask real participants (for example, from past courses) how they evaluate such a video.
 You will see that your participants will love your personal videos!

 We at blink.it have been working intensively with clients who use videos for their training for a long time.
-From these experiences, we have created a guide that gives you an overview of the topic of video in blended learning.
-From planning to actual shooting to follow-up – in the guide, you will find tips, checklists, and many examples.
+From our experiences, we have created a guide that provides an overview of the topic of video in blended learning.
+From planning to actual filming to follow-up – in the guide, you will find tips, checklists, and many examples.

-Start now with your first video and bring life into your blended learning!
+Start now with your first video and bring life to your blended learning!

 Are you looking for methods to onboard new employees digitally?
 Then download our guide "Blended Onboarding in Companies" for free.